 - Celebrating Colour in Fibre (group exhibition with five other Canadian fibre artists, Toronto, Ontario, 2015)

-- Colours Caught in Fibre (group exhibition with four other Canadian fibre artists, Niagara-on-the-Lake, Ontario, 2014)
+- Colours Caught in Fibre (organized and exhibited in group exhibition with four other Canadian fibre artists, Niagara-on-the-Lake, Ontario, 2014)

 - Viewer’s Choice Award for “Solitude” (Hooked in the Mountains XVI, Shelburne, Vermont, 2012)